Foundations for Teaching Workshop

 NOTE: So we can plan for breakfast and lunch, please complete your registration by Monday, August 7.

 Are you a new graduate student instructor looking for additional teaching development training?
 A more experienced graduate student instructor seeking tips before starting a new teaching position?
 The Foundations for Teaching Workshop (FTW) is for you!

 - Make It Stick: The Science of Successful Learning by Peter C. Brown, Henry L. Roeiger III, and Mark A. McDaniel.

-Breakfast and Lunch will be provided both days.
+Breakfast and Lunch will be provided.